-- Self-exams for testicular cancer.
-Perform monthly checks for testicular masses, as some forms of testicular cancer are more common in younger men.
+- Testicular cancer.
+Perform monthly self-exam checks for testicular masses, as some forms of testicular cancer are more common in younger men.
 Finding anything unusual requires a visit to your primary care provider or urologist.

 - Vasectomy.
-Depending on social situation, it can be a good time to control reproduction through vasectomy.
+Depending on social or family situation, it can be a good time to control reproduction through vasectomy.

 - Urologic trouble.
 Most men in this age range shouldn’t have urologic symptoms.
 If something like a blockage in the urinary tract occurs, it could mean something specific to your anatomy.

 - Colon cancer.
 It’s recommended to start colon cancer screenings at the very end of this age range.
 Screenings should begin at 45 and may include a colonoscopy or a stool-based test.
 Talk to your primary care doctor about which is the best option for you.

 “Men in this age group begin to have issues with enlarged prostates, erectile dysfunction, and if they are smokers, they enter the age range where cancer in the lining of the urinary tract can present, often with blood in the urine,” Dr. Newton says.

 - Prostate cancer.
 Generally, men between ages 40-55 should begin receiving prostate cancer screenings through a PSA test.
 Family history is important, and men with a positive history should be screened earlier.
 Talk about the risks/benefits of PSA screening with your primary care provider.

 - Enlarged prostate.
 Symptoms of prostate enlargement include decreased urinary stream, increased urgency/frequency of urination, a stream that starts/stops during the course of urinating, difficulty starting the stream and getting up at night to urinate.
 Symptoms can be managed with medications.